IntelligentRoboticsLab/ugv_ws/src/ugv_main/ugv_base_node/README.md

  # Usage

-The ugv-packages have several parameters, including the hardware configuration, specified as environment variable:
+The ugv-packages have several parameters, including the hardware configuration, specified as environment variable.
+These nodes themselves do no use UGV_MODEL, but ugv_description does:

-- car model optional rasp_rover, ugv_rover, ugv_beast
+- UGV_MODEL optional rasp_rover, ugv_rover, ugv_beast

-As ros-argument the node expects pub_odom_tf (true or false).
+As ros-argument the node expects pub_odom_tf, base_footnote_frame and odom_frame.

 ## Launch